CrazyGuy108/RiSC/asm/README.md

 # Assembler
-The assembler as of now compiles source code directly into bytecode.
-Later, this will all be redone and split into an assembler and linker.
+(In development)

+The first assembler I wrote in the `asm-old` folder was made without any prior knowledge as to what compiler theory even is.
+This project will be made _with_ prior knowledge instead.